-Zelenskyy tells US Congress, ‘We need you right now’ - NewsBreak
+Zelenskyy Tells US Congress, ‘We Need You Right Now’ - NewsBreak

 “Direct conflict between NATO and Russia is World War III,” Biden has said.

-U.S. defense officials say they are puzzled by Zelenskyy’s demand for more warplanes.
+U.S. defense officials say they have been puzzled by Zelenskyy’s demand for more warplanes.
 They say Ukraine isn’t often flying the planes it has now, while making good use of other weapons the West is providing, including Stinger missiles for shooting down helicopters and other aircraft.

 Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armor systems, unmanned aerial system tracking radars; grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armor, helmets, and other tactical gear, the official said.